Cyber Security for Hotels

 Hotel cyber security is a critical aspect of the hospitality industry, given the vast amount of sensitive data that hotels handle, including guest information, payment details, and operational data.
 Cybersecurity measures are essential to protect against data breaches, financial losses, and reputational damage.

 You’ve jetted off on holiday and you are coming back to your hotel after a long day of shopping, relaxing on the beach or sightseeing.
-You are hot, tired, maybe even a little sun burned and all you want to do is have a cold shower and relax before dinner.
 You step out of the elevator and your room is only a few steps away.
-You take out your mobile keycard (the 21st century apparently finds a way to incorporate phones into absolutely everything, even accessing your hotel room), ready to be met by fresh white sheets.
+You take out your mobile keycard (the 21st century apparently incorporates phones into everything, even accessing your hotel room) and prepare to see fresh white sheets.
 But the red light does not turn green.
 Instead, it lets out an obnoxious beeping sound and flashes red.
 Maybe it is the wrong room?
-No, 802 is definitely your room.
+No, 802 is your room.
 So, you try again.

 A Hotel Hack?